 Alcohol Poisoning and Overdose

-Even though studies have shown drinking in moderation can actually be beneficial, many cross this mild threshold and overdose on alcohol.
-It’s all fun and games until someone has had one too many and is now at a serious overdose risk.
+Even though studies have shown drinking in moderation can be beneficial, many cross this mild threshold and overdose on alcohol.
+It’s all fun and games until someone has had one too many and is now at a while overdose risk.

 Continued Spike in BAC and Alcohol Poisoning